 Declan Pizzino, B.S.

-Declan joined the Conservation Biology Institute on a permanent basis in November 2019, having completed a brief internship with CBI the previous year.
+Declan Pizzino is a Geospatial Analyst with the Conservation Biology Institute and has more than 3 years’ experience applying science and geospatial technology to support the conservation of natural resources.
 With a B.S. in Environmental Science and a certificate in Geographic Information Science from Oregon State University, Declan is excited to be part of a team that is focused on a science-based approach to improving the world.
+His areas of expertise and interest include geographic information systems, remote sensing, machine learning, modeling, and conservation/sustainability planning.

 Declan’s love for the natural world has informed and enhanced his passion for conservation.
 He spent his early life backpacking throughout the desert Southwest and while living in southern California, he gained an appreciation for the ocean and a love for surfing.
 He also worked with the Nature Collective (formerly San Elijo Lagoon Conservancy) in San Diego, CA to complete a water quality monitoring internship.
 While working through school at OSU, he interned with Yamhill County Public Works in McMinnville, OR to help develop a county-wide GIS roadside vegetation inventory.
 Prior to joining CBI, Declan worked for Lane Council of Governments in Eugene, OR where he leveraged his GIS and interpersonal skills in the local government arena.